cmnaranjos/hello-world/README.md

 I'm new at this so let's learn about it.
-Those songs about love are boring if don´t have rithom.
+Those songs about love are boring if don´t have rhythm.